avchrisr/google-oauth20-passport/README.md

 > Google Oauth2.0 Auth using passport.js, and server-side rendered VIEW template using handlebar engine

+## OAuth 2.0
+OAuth 2.0 is the successor to OAuth 1.0, and is designed to overcome perceived shortcomings in the earlier version.
+The authentication flow is essentially the same.
+The user is first redirected to the service provider to authorize access.
+After authorization has been granted, the user is redirected back to the application with a code that can be exchanged for an access token.
+The application requesting access, known as a client, is identified by an ID and secret.

 ## Pre-requisite
 - Set up OAuth Client ID Credentials in Google Cloud Console, and get OAuth Client ID and Client Secret
   - Google+ API needs to be enabled if not already enabled